Mickaël Nadé

-Mickaël Nadé (born 4 March 1999) is a French professional footballer who plays as defender for club Saint-Étienne.
+Mickaël Nadé (born 4 March 1999) is a French professional footballer who plays as defender for Russian Premier League club Rodina Moscow on loan from Emirati club Dubai United.

 Career

 Nadé is a youth exponent of AAS Sarcelles.
 In July 2014, he joined the youth side of Saint-Étienne.
 He made his Ligue 1 debut on 20 May 2017 against Nancy.

 In July 2020, Nadé joined Quevilly-Rouen on a season-long loan.

+On 27 August 2026, Nadé moved to Dubai United in the United Arab Emirates.
+On the same day, he was loaned to Rodina Moscow in Russia for the 2026–27 season.

 Personal life

 Born in France, Nadé holds Ivorian and French nationalities.